Blame the Subway Delay

 Despite the 2020 Budget Cut…

-While the 2020 budget was cut with over 60%, EDsnaps was able to design internships and fellowships for 10 college-enrolled students who each worked on their research project over the summer.
+While the 2020 budget was cut by over 60%, EDsnaps was able to design internships and fellowships for 10 college-enrolled students who each worked on their research project over the summer.
 Each intern/fellow was mentored by a personal mentor with whom they met on a weekly basis.
 Four of the interns worked as e-counselors in the 8-week STEAM Internship Program for Leaders offered to female-identifying students.
 This program was offered for FREE to all enrolled students.
 Our theme was “Past-Present-Future Women of Impact”.
 Students created multiple projects which EDsnaps is turning into tangible products, such as a video, story map, calendar pages, and gift card designs.
-We're anticipated the launch of our e-magazine by the end of 2020.
+EDsnaps launched the first volume of her e-magazine on December 9th, 2020.

 EDsnaps Cannot do this Work Alone